 Guidelines specifying the procedures that an individual must follow to exercise his/her rights set forth in Article 8 of the Information Practices Act (IPA).

-How Your Information is Shared
+How Information is Protected or Disclosed

 When DMV collects personal information from you, state law requires DMV to notify you about the principal purpose(s) for which that information is to be used.